eXascaleInfolab/ImputeVIS/README.md

 - Possible characterizing datasets
 - Possibly suggesting optimal parameters and best algorithms.

-## Stack
-- Vue.js with Vite and Typescript for the front-end.
-- Django 4 for the back-end.

 ## Prerequisites
+- Ubuntu 20 or Ubuntu 22 (including Ubuntu derivatives, e.g., Xubuntu) or the same distribution under WSL2
+- Clone this repository.
+- `install_linux.sh` and `start_servers.sh` should suffice (untested).

+Alternatively dependencies if doing it manually:
-- Node.js and npm (npm is distributed with Node.js - which means that when you download Node.js, you automatically get npm installed on your computer)
+- Node.js and npm (npm is distributed with Node.js) for the frontend dependencies in `package.json`.
-- Python (version 3.8 or later) and pip
+- Python (version 3.8 or later) and pip.
-- Vue CLI
-- Django 4
+- Django 4 (installed via pip with requirements.txt).

-## Installation
+## Manual Installation
 ### Frontend
 Navigate to the frontend directory.
 ```bash